-If like me you've set Trac up on Apache, Win32 and configured SSPI, but added a 'Require group' option to your apache configuration, then the SSPIOmitDomain option is probably not working.
-If its not working your usernames in trac are probably looking like 'DOMAIN\user' rather than 'user'.
+If you have set Trac up on Apache, Win32 and configured SSPI, but added a 'Require group' option to your Apache configuration, then the SSPIOmitDomain option is probably not working.
+If it is not working, your usernames in Trac probably look like 'DOMAIN\user' rather than 'user'.

-This WSGI script 'fixes' things, hope it helps:
+This WSGI script fixes that: